Makster04/MACHINE_LEARNING_WARMUPS/STATISTICS/INDEPENDENT_EVENTS.md

 **Being assigned to Room 1 does not change the proportion of students who like soccer.**

+This is the intuition behind the second independence test in section 12: the proportion inside the group equals the proportion overall.

 ---

-# 8. Independent events can happen together
+# 7. Independent events can happen together

 Do not confuse **independent** with **unable to happen together**.